passlab/upir-generator/README.md

-# parallel-flow-graph-generator
+# UPIR-generator

-PFGG is a tool based on REX compiler to generate a parallel flow graph, which reflects the task and data dependencies as well as other parallelism information.
+UPIR generator is a tool based on REX compiler to generate UPIR, a unified parallel intermediate representation that reflects the task and data dependencies as well as other parallelism information.

 # Prerequisite